-DLCC First Se emester Second Semester r RNSG 2201 Care of Children and Families 2 RNSG 1443 Complex Concepts of Adult Health ^c 4 RNSG 2260 Clinical (Pediatrics) 2 RNSG 2360 Clinical (Complex Concepts) 3 RNSG 2308 Maternal/Newborn Nursing and Women's Health 3 RNSG 1144 Intermediate/Advanced Skills 1 RNSG 2261 Clinical (Maternal/Newborn Child) 2 PSYC 2314 Lifespan Growth and Development 3 HITT 1211 Computers in Health Care ^(TP) 2 - 11 11 however, it should be noted that in order for the student to graduate from the program to student must be TSI complete. ^aStudent receives a total of 14 credits for education and experience upon successful completion of RNSG 1262 and 2307.
+SECO.
+UD ILAN First Se emester Second S Semester • RNSG 2201 Care of Children and Families 2 RNSG 1443 Complex Concepts of Adult Health 12 4 RNSG 2260 Clinical (Pediatrics) 2 RNSG 2360 Clinical (Complex Concepts) 3 RNSG 2308 Maternal/Newborn Nursing and Women's Health 3 RNSG 1144 Nursing Skills II 1 RNSG 2261 Clinical (Maternal/Newborn Child) 2 PSYC 2314 Lifespan Growth and Development 3 HITT 1211 Computers in Health Care ^(TP) 2 - 11 11

-MATH 0303 Introductory Algebra is a requirement to be met for admission to the program by placement or course completion;
+Notes: ^MATH 0303 Introductory Algebra is a requirement to be met for admission to the program by placement or course completion; however, it should be noted that in order for the student to graduate from the program the student must be TSI complete.